 Telemedicine has reached an inflection point.
 Around this time last year, providers and payors alike fast-tracked or extended secure telemedicine offerings, expanded service coverages and adjusted policy provisions.
 Following decades of barriers and lagging adoption, organizations were faced with complexities brought on by COVID-19 that changed the status quo profoundly – a change we believe is here to stay.
 Virtualized care is now a “new normal,” and telemedicine is no longer a “nice to have” but a business imperative.
+Telemedicine increases availability, efficiency and convenience of medical services for patients and helps service providers to increase revenue, reduce cost and improve the quality of their services.
 Healthcare leaders should lean into this and begin planning beyond the pandemic to enhance competitiveness in the burgeoning “connected care” marketplace.

 Telehealth solutions may seem relatively simple with targeted capabilities, such as videoconference hosting and EHR integrations.
 However, this functionality is just the baseline.
 With virtual care serving as the foundation to delivering better patient experiences, additional solutions can be integrated that cultivate even more immersive interactions that enable earlier disease detection, deeper real-time insights and improved outcomes.
 We’ll explore two emerging technologies with great potential to improve the telehealth experience: computer vision and patient biometric monitoring.